aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/licensing-and-formatting/licensing-and-formatting/_index.md

 Before we delve into the licensing process, you should have the following prerequisites in place:

 1. Aspose.Slides for .NET: Ensure that you have installed Aspose.Slides for .NET in your development environment.
-You can download the library from the official [download link](https://releases.aspose.com/slides/net/).
+You can download the library from the [download link](https://releases.aspose.com/slides/net/).

 2. License File: Acquire a valid Aspose.Slides license file, typically named "Aspose.Slides.lic."
 You can obtain licenses from the [Aspose website](https://purchase.aspose.com/buy) or request a [temporary license](https://purchase.aspose.com/temporary-license/) for evaluation purposes.